Nearly 400 remain unaccounted for in Maui after deadly wildfires, FBI-curated list shows – a big decline from prior estimates – KION546

 (CNN) — Nearly 400 people are still listed as unaccounted for after this month’s devastating wildfires on Maui – a dramatic drop from the more than 1,000 previously believed missing but still a stark indicator of the disaster’s tragic impact.

-The “validated list,” curated by the FBI, includes 388 names, a Thursday news release from Maui County officials said.
-It comes as at least 115 people have been confirmed dead in the deadliest wildfire disaster in the US in more than 100 years.
+The “validated list” – curated by the FBI – includes 388 names, Maui County said Thursday, as cell phone data now also is being used to try to pinpoint where victims may have been when the deadliest US wildfire disaster in more than 100 years tore through the Hawaiian island.
+At least 115 people are confirmed dead.

+Maui County officials now also have followed others in suing the state’s main electrical utility over responsibility for the fire.
+And first responders are pressing for answers about why they weren’t better prepared after a similar ruinous fire five years ago.

 The updated list of the missing was released with hopes of confirming anyone who’s not truly still lost, officials said.